 - Memory problems

-Recovery is not a solo sport.
 A network of peers in recovery, loved ones, and behavioral health professionals are critical to long-term sobriety.
-If you’re isolated and don’t believe you have people invested in you and your recovery, you’re more vulnerable for relapse.
+If you’re isolated and don’t believe you have people invested in you and your recovery, you’re more vulnerable to relapse.
 Components of support for long-term recovery include: